kingopara/budget-tracker/README.md

 ## Usage

-From the command line, at the root of the application folder, run `npm start` to start the server and then navigate to `http://localhost:3001` in your browser to work with the application. https://github.com/kingopara/budget-tracker
+From the command line, at the root of the application folder, run `npm start` to start the server

+Navigate to `http://localhost:3001` in your browser to work with the application.

 ## Credit
 This app was made with love and hardwork by Praise Opara